 3. Get a secured credit card

 Unlike a typical credit card, with which you borrow money upfront and repay at the end of the borrowing cycle, a secured credit card requires a prepaid deposit.
-The deposit dictates your overall borrowing limit.
+The deposit determines your borrowing limit.
 The standard minimum deposit is $200 but can be as high as $2,000.

 Secured cards tend to have annual fees, and fee-free cards have higher interest rates.
 If you pay off the balance monthly, the interest rate shouldn’t be an issue.
 Choose the card and borrowing limit that’s right for you.

 As with a credit builder loan, the credit company reports your monthly repayments to credit bureaus and timely payments increase your score.
-Some companies will allow you to switch to an unsecured credit card when you establish a reliable reputation for repayment.
+Some companies will allow you to switch to an unsecured credit card, which doesn’t require a deposit, when you establish a reliable reputation for repayment.

 4. Seek help from a credit counseling organization